colwilson/flask-lazyapi/README.md

 TODO
 ====
-* GET queries should be parameterized in the URL, not inserted in the request body.
-Naughty, naughty.
 * A schema would be a nice optional extra
 * OPTIONS are never handled
 * check for duplicates? return 409? wikipedia just says "The PUT and DELETE methods are idempotent methods."